-The purposes of the 2005 Law and the 2003 Law were to place on a statutory footing a range of activities formerly undertaken by Public Authorities in accordance with guidelines laid down by each authority.
-As I have made clear, apart from the interception of postal and telecommunications, which were formerly regulated by the 1993 Law, and which was incorporated with some modifications into the 2005 Law, none of the activities with which Part 2, Chapter 2 and Part 3 are concerned were the subject of any statutory codification prior to 2006.
-Nor were any of those activities now regulated by Part II of the 2003 Law.
+The purpose of the 2005 Law and the 2003 Law was to place on a statutory footing a range of activities formerly undertaken by Public Authorities in accordance with guidelines laid down by each authority.
+As I have made clear, apart from the interception of postal and telecommunications, which were formerly regulated by the 1993 Law and which were incorporated with some modifications into the 2005 Law, none of the activities with which Part 2, Chapter 2 and Part 3 are concerned were the subject of any statutory codification prior to 2006.
+Nor were any of the activities which are now regulated by Part II of the 2003 Law.